yitaozh/yitaozh.github.io/source/_posts/3316-Find-Maximum-Removals-From-Source-String.md

             return distance(it, targets.end());
         }
-        // we cannot match the pattern, return -n as a sign of failure if (idx1 == source_.size()) {
+        // we cannot match the pattern, return -n as a sign of failure
+        // any value larger or equal to target size works here if (idx1 == source_.size()) {
             return -targets.size();
         }